COBRAPROsimulator/COBRAPRO/README.md

 [![MIT License][license-shield]][license-url]
 [![LinkedIn][linkedin-shield]][linkedin-url]-->

 COBRAPRO (Co-simulation Battery Modeling for Accelerated Parameter Optimization) is a MATLAB software for physics-based modeling of lithium-ion batteries (LIB) with an embedded parameter identification routine.
 We aim to provide the battery modeling community with a versatile toolbox for calibrating battery models, a crucial process to achieve accurate simulation results for predicting real-world battery responses under various operating conditions.

+Please refer to the following publication for more details on the numerical methods, determination of consistent initial condition, and parameter optimization pipeline proposed in CORBAPRO:
+[1] S. Ha and S. Onori, “COBRAPRO: An Open-Source Software for the Doyle-Fuller-Newman Model with Co-Simulation Parameter Optimization Framework,” J. Electrochem.
+Soc., Aug.
+2024, doi: 10.1149/1945-7111/ad7292.

 ## Table of contents ##